End-to-End Inverse Designed Single-Layered Metasurface for High-Compression Snapshot RGB-Achromatic Full-Stokes Polarization Imaging: Results and Discussion

-To place the results in context, Table \ref{tab:sota_comparison} compares the proposed framework with representative full-Stokes reconstruction systems reported in the literature.
-Direct numerical comparison should be interpreted with caution because the reported methods differ in wavelength range, compression setting, dataset type, meta-optic architecture, and evaluation protocol.
-In particular, many prior works are evaluated on synthetic datasets \cite{ren2025single, xia2024joint, xia2025inverse}, whereas our results are obtained on a real-world spectro-polarimetric dataset with more complex scenes in which the light from the scenes has real-world polarization information.
+To place the results in context, \textbf{Table \ref{tab:sota_comparison}} compares the proposed framework with representative full-Stokes reconstruction systems reported in the literature.
+Direct numerical comparison should be interpreted with caution because the reported methods differ in wavelength range, compression ratio, dataset type and meta-optic architecture.
+The type of dataset can be divided into real-world, experimental, and synthetic.
+The real-world dataset is physically captured from practical scenes where the target information arises from native interactions between material, illumination and geometry rather than prescribed labels or staged scene design.
+The experimental dataset is physically captured in a staged laboratory setup with deliberately designed targets, illumination, polarization states, scattering media, depths, or acquisition conditions.
+The synthetic dataset is generated by simulation, rendering, or computational construction rather than direct physical acquisition of the quantity of interest.
+In particular, many prior works are evaluated on experimental datasets \cite{ren2025single} or synthetic datasets \cite{xia2024joint, xia2025inverse}, whereas our results are obtained on a real-world spectro-polarimetric dataset containing more complex scenes with real-world polarization information.
+Meanwhile, the optical systems in many prior works comprised multiple bulky optical elements including diffuser, lens, bandpass filter, polarizer and quarter-waveplate aside from the metasurfaces \cite{ren2025single, xia2024joint, xia2025inverse}, whereas our system consists of a single-layered metasurface alone with a much more compact footprint.

-Within this context, the proposed framework remains competitive while operating under aggressive compression.
-In the hybrid refractive-metasurface system, the monochromatic configuration achieves 30.00 dB PSNR and 0.8291 SSIM at a compression ratio of 4, while the RGB configuration achieves 26.71 dB and 0.7044 at a compression ratio of 12.
-In the pure meta-optic $4f$ system, the corresponding values are 26.94 dB and 0.7184 for the monochromatic case and 24.10 dB and 0.6015 for the RGB case.
-These results show that the proposed end-to-end inverse designed framework can maintain high reconstruction fidelity even when both spectral and polarization information are significantly compressed into a single measurement.
+On a real-world spectro-polarimetric dataset\cite{jeon2024spectral}, the proposed framework remains competitive while operating under aggressive compression with a single-layered metasurface.
+The monochromatic configuration achieves a high compression ratio of 4 with 27.06 dB PSNR and 0.7172 SSIM, while the RGB configuration achieves an even more aggressive compression ratio of 12 with 23.35 dB PSNR and 0.5643 SSIM.
+These results show that the proposed end-to-end framework can maintain high reconstruction fidelity in an ultra-compact footprint even when both spectral and polarization information are significantly compressed.
+The performance is sufficient for many applications such as classification and pattern recognition\cite{Goudail:04, Hsing:26}.

-More importantly, the comparison across Tables \ref{tab:mono_stage1}–\ref{tab:rgb_stage2} shows that the main advantage of the framework does not arise merely from using a neural decoder, but from jointly optimizing the optical encoder and the reconstruction network.
-Across both stages and both wavelength settings, the trained-mask configuration consistently outperforms the random-mask and no-mask baselines.
-This trend demonstrates that in snapshot full-Stokes imaging, the quality of the encoded measurement is as critical as the power of the reconstruction algorithm.